JazzBrown1/hadrian/README.md

 The second argument will set this model to default (meaning it will not have to be referenced in the middleware).

-The init() middleware must be called if at the start of the request straight after any session and parsing middleware.
+The init() middleware must be called before any other authenitcation middleware and after parsing and sessions middleware(If sessions are required).

 ```sh
 app.use(json({ extended: false }));